SkredX/Name-Generator-v2-MLP/README.md

 Both versions work the same way at a high level:

-1. Load a list of names from a text file
+1. Load a list of names from a text file (names.txt)
 2. Build a trigram-based dataset
 3. Train an MLP to predict the next character
 4. Sample new, “fake” names from the trained model